GsDevKit/GsDevKit_home/shared/repos/GsDevKit_launcher/rowan/src/gsdevkit_launcher-Scripts.package/GdkL_CopyScriptClasses.class/README.md

 	the work of copying classes back and forth between Monticello FileTree packages and Rown Tonel packages.

+	--list
+		write the array of default script classes to objOut.

 	--write=[filetree|tonel]
 		When the script runs the both the filetree and tonel versions of the script classes are read from disk.
 If `filetree` is specified, the